Vivien Hailstone

-Vivien Risling Hailstone (October 16, 1913 – July 8, 2000) was a Yurok/Karok basketweaver, jewelry designer, activist and educator who led efforts to sustain traditional basket weaving patterns and techniques.
+Vivien Risling Hailstone (October 16, 1913 – July 8, 2000) was a Hupa/Yurok/Karuk basketweaver, jeweler, activist and educator who led efforts to sustain traditional basket weaving patterns and techniques.
 Hailstone also had an impact on statewide policy for repatriation of Native American remains and returning to Native American names for parks through her involvement with the State of California Department of Parks and Recreation Commission.

 Early life

-Vivien Hailstone was born Vivien Geneva Risling in Humboldt County, California on October 16, 1913 to Geneva Orcutt (Yurok/Karok) and David Risling (Karok and a member of the Hupa tribe).
+Vivien Hailstone was born Vivien Geneva Risling in Humboldt County, California on October 16, 1913 to Geneva Orcutt (Yurok/Karuk) and David Risling (Hupa/Karok).
 Her great-grandmother, Jane Young (Yurok), taught her many traditional stories, songs, and basketry techniques.
+She was an enrolled citizen of the Hoopa Valley Tribe.
 Her brother was David Risling, Jr. a co-founder of D–Q University.
 Hailstone grew up in a rural area, and at age 10, she was enrolled in a Bureau of Indian Affairs boarding school in the Hoopa Valley In 1940, Vivien married Albert Hailstone (Wintu) and they a child, named Albert Jr.